platformsh/platformsh-docs/src/languages/java/jakarta.md

 }
 ```

-##### Transaction
+#### Transaction

-The CDI has impressive features, including the scope.
-Therefore, we can define an EntityManager to be used in the whole application, and when the application shuts down, it will close the containers one by one.
+To any Eclipse Microprofile or any non-JTA application is essential to point out, CDI does not provide transaction management implementation as part of its specs.
+Transaction management is left to be implemented by the programmer through the interceptors, such as the code below.

 ```java
 import javax.annotation.Priority;